Select Page

 What is your best advice for women in business?

 Surround yourself with like-minded individuals who will cheer you on, hear you out and lift you up.
-Since building my own community of boss girls, I’ve never achieved greater levels of success.
+Since building my own community entrepreneurs (and infopreneurs), I’ve never achieved greater levels of success.
 Not only does my community provide me with endless contacts through a diverse network of professionals and subject matter specialists, it also helps me feel less isolated when it comes to the projects I’m working on.
 Being a business owner can be a super-lonely experience for all of us.
 There’s so much decision-making to be made on a daily basis.
 Becoming a part of a local business networking group, a professional association or a mastermind can help you gain traction and move forward, even during these challenging times.

 ABOUT Kerry Ramsay

-Kerry Ramsay is the founder of Hello Boss Girl and a champion of women entrepreneurs everywhere.She is also the Project Manager for the WE-CAN Project led by Queen’s University which equips and empowers women to succeed in starting and growing their own businesses.
-She and her family live in Belleville, Ontario.
+Kerry Ramsay is a serial entrepreneur who has owned both online and bricks-and-mortar businesses.
+She is currently the Founder of Infopreneur Launchpad as well as the Fresh Idea Collective.
+She is also the Project Manager for the WE-CAN Project led by Queen’s University which equips and empowers women to succeed in starting and growing their own businesses.
+She and her family live in Stratford, Ontario.

 JAMS Canada (Jeanette Arsenault Music Services) has set out her mission: “Helping Musicians Help Themselves” by offering consulting, resources & administrative support services.

 Jeanette has over 30 years of experience as a singer/songwriter/performing/recording artist.
-She has independently released 8 albums, performed for the Canadian Olympic Team in Salt Lake City (2002) & again in Athens Greece (2004) and also opened the 37th World Congress of the Business & Professional Women International (BPW, 2011) and has produced/organized/performed in numerous benefit concerts/fundraisers/variety shows,
+She has independently released 8 albums, performed for the Canadian Olympic Team in Salt Lake City (2002) & again in Athens Greece (2004) and also opened the 37th World Congress of the Business & Professional Women International (BPW, 2011) and has produced / organized / performed in numerous benefit concerts/fundraisers/variety shows,

 JAMS Canada can help you focus on what you want most – more gigs, more fans, more money.